dcos/examples/1.8/cadvisor-influxdb-grafana/README.md

 ### Grafana installation:

-Log into DC/OS, go to Universe, and select the `influxdb` package from Universe.
+Log into DC/OS, go to Universe, and select the `grafana` package from Universe.
 Click "Install" or, optionally, click on "Advanced Installation" and modify the following parameters according to your needs:

 - Admin password: password to be used to access the Grafana interface as the "admin" user.